taylorjcolaizzi/nuclear-bomb/README.md

 - The fission centers $^{235}U$ are the "susceptible" population $S$ because they get used up as they interact with neutrons.
 - Initial free neutrons from the neutron source are in the $I$ population, since they can "infect" a fission center and make more neutrons.
 - Each fission generates more neutrons, which add to the $I$ population and subtracts fission centers from the $S$ population.
-- As neutrons scatter too far and exit the sphere, the $I$ population decreases and
+- As neutrons scatter too far and exit the sphere, they leave the $I$ population and enter the $R$ population of "removed neutrons".

+In previous iterations, I used to track each generation of neutron separately; however, the simulation didn't seem to be working as intended.
+Now, I just lump all the neutrons in together as a large sum that I then evaluate.

 CONSIDER CHANIGNG THE MODEL TO JUST HAVE THESE POPULATIONS, NOT DO GENERATIONS.
 DONT FORGET TO ADD IN THE N TIMES FISSION TERMS.
 NEED DATA ON NUMBER OF FISSION CENTERS IN THE BOMB.
 IF YOU CHANGE THE MODEL, YOU NEED TO REFLECT THAT IN THE CODING!!!